-The College currently has £4,478,820 of loans outstanding with bankers on terms negotiated in 2005 and additionally a further £2,148,515 negotiated in 2010.
+The College currently has £4,077,493 of loans outstanding with bankers on terms negotiated in 2005 and additionally a further £2,009,900 negotiated in 2010.
 These are secured by a charge over College properties.
 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.

-Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.
+Accordingly the College has a reasonable expectation that it has sufficient cash to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.